My Research

 Electrical engineering research - oscillatory wind-energy harvesting device

-During spring 2024, I collaborated with Swarthmore professor Dr. Emad Masroor and other engineering students to develop a novel oscillatory wind-energy harvesting device.
-The project improved my technical skills in Arduino circuitry, CAD, and MATLAB, and advanced my experimental and theoretical knowledge of electromagnetic physics and fluid dynamics.
-It also motivated me to research the computational aspect of fluid dynamics and plasma physics, utilized in nuclear fusion energy generation.
+Brainstorming, designing, and developing the oscillating test model improved my skills in embedded system design, CAD software, Arduino, and MATLAB, while analyzing the device’s electromagnetic induction system advanced my experimental and theoretical knowledge of fluid dynamics, aerofoils, and electromagnetism.
+The project also motivated me to research the computational aspect of fluid dynamics and plasma physics, utilized in nuclear fusion energy generation.